vvjft/nn-fs/README.md

 - kaggle (if you want to download the data within the code).

 Inbuilt:
-- subprocess, zipfile, os.
+- argparse, configparser, subprocess, zipfile, os.

 In order to use Kaggle's API you may want to create authentication API token.
 Please refer to [Kaggle's docs](https://www.kaggle.com/docs/api).

 ## Usage
+Create folder named 'data' in the project's directory.
+If you have downloaded dataset manually, store it there.
+Otherwise, leave it empty.

+You can run the program in three ways:

+Training and saving: `python MLP.py learn`

+Loading and evaluating model: `python MLP.py load`

+Tuning hyperparameters: `python MLP.py tune`

-Run `python MLP.py` in the project's directory.
-The default parameters are set, but you can change them :
+The default parameters are stored in the config.ini file.
+You can change them directly or run command-line arguments:
+- `--layers`,
 - `--epochs`,
 - `--batch_size`,
 - `--eta`,
+- `--lmbda`,
+- `--cost_function`,
+- `--activation_function`.

+Additionally several options are possible:
+- `--show_history`,
+-  `--visualize`,
+-  `--download_data`,
+-  `--n_trails`,
-- `--lmbda`.
+-  `--n_augmentations`.

+To check what each options does, run `python MLP.py --help`.

 Example: `python MLP.py --epochs 15 --batch_size 30`.

-The rest of the parameters (for example the number of layers) need to be adjusted manually in the code.

 ## Acknowledgements
 - Michael A. Nielsen, "Neural Networks and Deep Learning", Determination Press, 2015, [link](http://neuralnetworksanddeeplearning.com/index.html)